thinkshout/thinkshout/blog/_posts/2012-05-25-mailchimp-adds-mandrill-integration-and-campaign-creation.md

 - Drupal
 - Drupal Planet
 - Drupal Give

+short: We've previously written about a complete rewrite of the MailChimp module, and while our most recent changes aren't quite as big, they're significant enough that we want to share the details with the community.
+author: lev
 ---
 We've previously written about a [complete rewrite of the MailChimp module](http://thinkshout.com/blog/2011/06/lev/mailchimp-20-anatomy-drupal-module-rewrite), and while our most recent changes aren't quite as big, they're significant enough that we want to share the details with the community.